felifluid/bachelorarbeit/thesis/chapters/background.typ

 #import "../functions.typ" : enum_numbering

 = Background <chap:background>
+#include "../../figs/tokamak/fig.typ"
+== A Word to Nuclear Fusion
+In short, nuclear fusion is the process of two nuclei fusing together to form a heavier nucleus, which results in a convertion of mass to energy given by Einstein's mass-energy formula.
+This usually involves increasing the temperature of an ionized gas called plasma to around 100 million degrees.
+The challenge is then to confine this high temperature plasma, which is commonly done by strong magnetic fields with a device called _tokamak_ (see @fig:tokamak) @li2014tokamak[p.1].

+The current of the moving plasma itself creates a poloidal magnetic field.
+Additionally, both poloidal and toroidal external magnetic field are applied simultaniously to confine and shape the plasma.
+Altogether this results in a magnetic field that twists helically around the torus @samaniego2024topovis[p.11].

 == GKW
 The _Gyrokinetic Workshop_ (GKW) is a code written in Fortran 95 to simulate and study turbolences of a confined plasma, usually inside of a tokamak.
 This involves solving the five-dimensional gyrokinetic equation, hence the name.